AFE123x/procure-sophisticated-allocable-quantity/P1_REWORKED/README.md

 For finding where to put our mallocs, we use first fit.
 So whatever the first block is that allows for space, we use the space for malloc.

-the files: test.c, test, and client.c are only in the files for our testing purposes. they are not included in our makefile
+**NOTE** The files: test.c, test, and client.c are only in the files for our testing purposes. they are not included in our makefile.
+You can ignore them.

 **NOTE** When running the makefile there is warnings- these can be ignored.
 The program runs successfully